MIXING & EFFECTS

 External Audio Inputs & Outputs

-Each Mixer Track can receive one stereo input from and send to one stereo output to your audio device (see the note below).
-For example, if you have an audio device with 16 microphone inputs, then you have the option of setting 16 unique Mixer Tracks to receive each of these audio device inputs.
-It is even possible to set
+Each Mixer Track can host one stereo input from and send to one stereo output to your audio device (see the note below).
+For example, if you have an audio device with 16 microphone Inputs, then you have the option of setting 16 unique Mixer Tracks to receive each of these audio device Inputs.
+You can also set multiple Mixer Tracks to receive the same Input or send to the same Output.

 NOTE: You MUST have an ASIO Driver selected in the Audio Options to record external audio and for any options to show in these menus.